My Testimony – from Swami to Christian

 In my later teens I started reading more widely, including existentialist writers – however, it was the philosophies from the East which I was most drawn to.
 At the age of seventeen, I enrolled in my first yoga class, a school elective.
 I enjoyed it, and the experience stayed with me.
 I remember thinking that the peaceful composure the teacher portrayed (whether it was real or not) was what I was seeking.

-Why did I seek out yoga?
-It appealed as an integrated system for the health and well being of both body and mind.
+So, what prompted me to seek out yoga?
+It appealed primarily as an integrated system for the health and wellbeing of both body and mind.
 As a young woman, I enjoyed the feeling of stretching my body to its limits, however, I was also anxious and needed techniques to help me deal with this.
-Yoga – at least initially – gave me the tools for attaining a degree of relaxation and mental control.
+I had in fact been anxious all my life, and yoga – at least initially – gave me the tools for attaining a degree of relaxation and mental control.
 At that time, it was not a spiritual practice for me – so my introduction to yoga was simply about feeling better.
-I suspect most people seek out yoga for this reason and are relatively oblivious to the spiritual dimensions of the practice.
-This is an important point, because many people have what I would describe as a ‘honeymoon’ period with yoga and feel certain benefits, but in my personal view those initial benefits do not ultimately satisfy.
+I suspect many people seek out yoga for this reason and are relatively oblivious to the spiritual dimensions of the practice.
+This is an important point, because many have what I would describe as a ‘honeymoon’ period with yoga and feel certain benefits, but those initial benefits do not last, nor do they ultimately satisfy.

 Back to the story.
 I thought I had found the answers to many of my existential questions as I explored the philosophy and practices of yoga further.
 I quite literally became addicted to yoga!
 I started going to early morning classes most days of the week, as well as chanting (kirtan) in the evenings, and attending discourses (satsang) from visiting swamis.
 The swami who was the director of the ashram I attended was a gifted musician from whom I learned the art of kirtan.
 Over time, I became an adept myself, culminating in the production of two kirtan CDs many years later (see second CD at the end of this story).

-One of my favourite books was Autobiography of a Yogi, written by Paramahansa Yogananda (an early Hindu evangelist to America).
+In those early days, one of my favourite books was Autobiography of a Yogi, written by Paramahansa Yogananda (an early Hindu evangelist to America).
 I read it three times over a couple of years when first becoming involved.
 It is lauded as “one of the 100 best spiritual books of the twentieth century,” regarded as a classic of religious literature and has sold several million copies since going to print.
 I was persuaded by reading this book that the path of yoga shared many similarities with Christianity, as corresponding concepts reinforced by scriptural passages were cleverly interwoven throughout – passages which I now view as scripture taken out of context.
-Therefore, at the time, I felt reassured in my pursuit of yoga and came to view Jesus as simply one of many prophets to grace the earth.
+It is stated on Yogananda’s website (SRF), that his mission was “to reveal the complete harmony and basic oneness of original Christianity as taught by Jesus Christ and original Yoga as taught by Bhagavan Krishna.”
+It was this type of language, and the attempts that Yogananda made to harmonise these two exceedingly different spiritual paths that gave me a false reassurance in my pursuit of yoga and had me convinced that Jesus was simply one of many “prophets” to grace the earth.
 I believed I was on a valid path to know God.

 The Decision to Become a Teacher